Choosing Your Courses in First Year Science

 Science One: Immersive.
 Interdisciplinary.

-Immerse yourself in Science One, an innovative course for 75 students in which eight professors teach the traditional disciplines of biology, chemistry, maths and physics in a unified, integrated format.
-This interdisciplinary, 29-credit program has a dedicated study space, and incorporates lectures, tutorials and labs.
+Immerse yourself in Science One, an innovative course for 75 students in which eight professors teach the traditional disciplines of biology, chemistry, math and physics in a unified, integrated format.
+This interdisciplinary, 28-credit program has a dedicated study space, and incorporates lectures, tutorials and labs.
 Enhance your scientific skillset with workshops, guest lecturers, extra instruction in science literacy and programming, mentored research projects, student conferences, and field trips.
 Separate application required.

 Step 3: Consider Other Courses and Pre-requisites for Second Year